Git Commands

 Squash Commits Into One

-# Squashing second to thrid commits into the first commit
+from second to thrid commits are squashed into the first commit.

 When you close this window you'll see all your existing commits, which you can edit down into a simpler, more concise commit message.